Significance

 We have been actively pursuing International Sustainability and Carbon Certification (ISCC) PLUS certifications across Berry facilities.
 ISCC PLUS certification allows us to bring in-demand, certified circular products to market, presenting our customers with options for advanced recycled materials on a mass-balance basis to meet their sustainability goals.
 Information on our approach to sourcing raw material responsibly and conducting business with suppliers who share our commitment to an ethical and sustainable value chain can be found on the Building Responsible Supply Chains page.

-At the end of FY23, we had 64 facilities that are ISCC PLUS certified, including all North American rigid plastic foodservice manufacturing locations.
+At the end of 2024, we had 62 facilities that are ISCC PLUS certified, including all North American rigid plastic foodservice manufacturing locations.

 Optimizing Design: Reusable, Recyclable and Compostable Products

-In 2023, 86% of our products were designed for recycling, up from 83% in 2022 and 79% in 2021.
-These improvements are a result of work across our divisions to eliminate non-recyclable packaging, such as colored PET, black packaging using carbon black as a colorant, and multi-material composites.
-An additional portion of the increase since 2019 is as a result of updates to guidance on measuring design for recyclability as a result of improvements in recycling infrastructure.
+In 2024, 85% of our products were designed for recycling, slightly down from 87% in 2023.
+We continue to work across our divisions to eliminate non-recyclable packaging, such as colored PET, black packaging using carbon black as a colorant, and multi-material composites.
 In calculating our designed for recycling percentage, we used the guidelines outlined by the Association of Plastic Recyclers (APR) and RecyClass for the appropriate regions.
 For RecyClass, we only considered packaging that scored a rating of A-C as designed for recycling.

 We also increased our year-on-year volume of reusable packaging sales, though reusable and compostable solutions still represent a relatively small portion of our portfolio.
 Explore the reusable circular solutions we offer to our customers.

-With the desire for recyclable packaging continually growing among customers, we expect to make continued progress toward our goal of 100% reusable, recyclable, or compostable fast-moving consumer packaging over the next two years.
+With the desire for recyclable packaging continually growing among customers, we expect to make continued progress toward our goal of 100% reusable, recyclable, or compostable fast-moving consumer packaging over the next 12 months.

 Optimizing Design: Lightweighting